yukicoder0509/restler-report-parser/README.md

 ### From docker file

+Image: `yukicoder/restler-report-parser:latest`

 Mount the folder inlcude bug buckets files to `/app/src/assets/bug_buckets`.

 Mount the folder you want to place the output report to `/app/dist`

 Run the docker container and the static HTML report will be generated.

+May also reference `compose.yaml` for usage example.